 Dr. Rogers was born and raised in New York City, and educated at Yale and Harvard Medical School.
-In a long career at the Brigham and Women’s Hospital, Dr. Rogers focused on the interface between medical and surgical illness and psychiatric conditions, and also operated a private adult psychiatry practice.
-Since moving to Maine in 2008, Dr. Rogers has served at the Portland-based VA Clinic and on an on-going National VA Research Project, and is actively involved in Maine’s Psychiatric Professional Organization, Maine Association of Psychiatric Physicians and Konbit Sante, an organization working to improve the capacity of the healthcare system in the north of Haiti.
+In a long career at the Brigham and Women’s Hospital, Dr. Rogers focused on the interface between medical and surgical illness and psychiatric conditions, and also operated a private, adult psychiatry practice.
+Since moving to Maine in 2008, Dr. Rogers has served at the Portland-based VA Clinic and on an on-going National VA Research Project.
+He is also actively involved in Maine’s Psychiatric Professional Organization, Maine Association of Psychiatric Physicians and Konbit Sante, an organization working to improve the capacity of the healthcare system in the north of Haiti.

 Dr. Stumpf is an attending physician in the Division of Palliative Medicine at Maine Medical Center and at Maine Health.
 Receiving a Fellowship in Pulmonary & Critical Care Medicine in 2005 and Board Certification in Hospice and Palliative Medicine in 2012 (recertified 2022), Dr. Stumpf also serves as a Clinical Assistant Professor Faculty with Maine Medical Center.
 Her practice focuses on helping patients with serious illness or chronic complex illness live fully and to provide the multi-layered support during the entire illness trajectory.
 A graduate of University of New England College of Osteopathic Medicine, Dr. Stumpf is a firm believer in patient and family-centered care while also improving access and value to care across all settings.